felix-hilden/tekore/docs/src/examples/auth_server.rst

 =====================
 The script below starts up a simple Flask web server for authentication.

-The configured redirect URI must match ``http://localhost:5000/callback`` and be whitelisted in your
-`application <https://developer.spotify.com/dashboard>`_ settings.
+In this example the configured redirect URI must match ``http://localhost:5000/callback`` and be whitelisted in your `application <https://developer.spotify.com/dashboard>`_ settings.
 Note that the server need not be accessible from the web.
+With a server that is hosted elsewhere or one that needs to be accessible from outside, whitelist another redirect URI that matches the server's address.

 Run the script and navigate to ``localhost:5000`` to see your user ID.
 It should be ``None`` before logging in.